gchq/stroom-docs/content/en/docs/HOWTOs/EventFeeds/translation-how-to.md

 ## Introduction

 This document is intended to explain how and why to produce a translation within stroom and how the translation fits into the overall processing within stroom.
+It is intended for use by the developers/admins of client systems that want to send data to stroom and need to transform their events into event-logging XML format.
 It's not intended as an XSLT tutorial so a basic XSLT knowledge must be assumed.
 The document will contain potentially useful XSLT fragments to show how certain processing activities can be carried out.
 As with most programming languages, there are likely to be multiple ways of producing the same end result with different degrees of complexity and efficiency.